asaadsaad/CS472-Homework-09-React/README.md

 ## CS472-Homework-09-React
 Create a React application that displays a list of products.
 Each product should have a `name`, `price`, and an `in stock` status.
 Users should be able to toggle the `inStock` status of a product by clicking a button.
-You should save the state within a reducer and declare an action for toggling the `inStock` status.

 ```typescript
 interface Product { id: number, name: string, price: number, inStock: boolean; };